yahoo/elide/elide-standalone/README.md

 ## <a name="gettingstarted"></a>Getting Started

-A simple example of setting up an Elide service without security.
+Below we'll walk through a complete example of setting up an Elide service without security.

+**If you're interested in seeing a more complete example, check out our [ready-to-run example](https://github.com/DennisMcWherter/elide-example-blog-kotlin).**

 ### Setup a Database (MySQL)